strathausen/blog/articles/heroku-awk-pipes-in-colour.md

 title: 'Pipe heroku logs in colour'
 tags: [ 'heroku', 'logs', 'pipe', 'colour', 'awk', 'grep' ]
 date: 'May 30th, 2013'
+published: true

 ## Preserve colours in heroku logs when piping

+Just a little trick of the day to have colours when piping heroku logs around.

 ```/usr/local/heroku/lib/heroku/helpers/log_displayer.rb```
 around line 20, remove the condition that says